K-G-Witt/project1-team4/README.md

 Executing the script in the **rcl_file** will generate all the analyses and exhibits used in this project.

 ### Visualisations:
-All visualisations used in this project are saved to a subfolder titled **Exhibits**.
+All visualisation exhibits used in this project are saved to a subfolder titled **Exhibits**.